Awni00/dual-attention/README.md

 logits = dat_vision(img)
 logits.shape # shape: (1, 1000)
 ```

-More demos are available in the `module_demo_notebooks/` subdirectory.

 If you have questions, feel free to file an issue or send an email.